YorikSar/resume/resume.rst

 Common Summary
 --------------

-I am a Senior Software Engineer with a 9+ year of professional background.
+I am a Senior Software Engineer with 9+ years of professional background.
-I am Python developer, but last 2 years I mostly involved in Go development of Kubernetes operators (operator-sdk based).
+I worked with and contributed to many open source projects like OpenStack (mostly Neutron and Octavia projects), Kubernetes and Tungsten Fabric.
-Work with open source projects, like OpenStack (mostly Neutron and Octavia projects).
+I made many contributions to OpenStack, mainly in Python.
-I was part of the core review team for Neutron and I am still part of Octavia core review team.
+I was in the core review team for Neutron and I am still in the Octavia core review team.
-Aside from working on these projects I was also involved in their integration into Salt based and Kubernetes based cloud platforms.
+For the last 2 years I am mostly involved in development of Kubernetes operators based on operator-sdk in Go.

-Last two years I have worked with Tungsten Fabric (OpenContrail) and its integration with Mirantis OpenStack Kubernetes Platform.
+Aside from working on these projects I was also involved in their integration with Salt and Kubernetes based cloud platforms.

-I am eager to learn new technologies and my motto in work “All tasks can be solved, for some it is just a matter of time and patience”.
+I am eager to learn new technologies and my motto in work is “Any task can be done, for some it is just a matter of time and patience”.

 Technical Summary
 -----------------